miguelHx/personal-website/content/math-for-cs-1.md

 ### Unit 1.4: Logic and Propositions

-A proposition is a statement that is True or False
+A proposition is a statement that is True or False.

 A large fraction of all math statements are of the if-then form.

 Learning about propositions, and propositions from propositions.